arviz-devs/simuk/docs/examples/gallery/sbc.md

     y_obs = pm.Normal('y', mu=theta, sigma=sigma, observed=data)
 ```

 Pass the model to the SBC class, set the number of simulations to 100, and run the simulations.
 This process may take
-some time since the model runs multiple times.
+some time since the model runs multiple times (100 in this example).

 ```{jupyter-execute}